Options include:

 Creature comforts

-Facilities in Cusuco are very basic (tents, hammocks, river showers, basic trench toilets).
+Facilities in Cusuco are very basic (tents, hammocks, occasionally homestays, river showers, basic trench toilets).
 There is no cell phone signal in Cusuco National Park and very limited satellite internet available through a communal laptop at Base Camp.
 Marine site facilities are comfortable but basic.
 There is phone signal and limited wifi that is often unreliable.

 Social Media Links